 Escalating War: Defied in one Sunday strip, eventually.
 When going out for a three-day holiday, Beetle slaps Sarge on the back just before leaving.
 He runs after him and whacks him with a chair.
 After a trashcan thrown from a roof and dynamite, when Beetle is pointing at Sarge with an enormous artillery piece of some sort, Sarge tells him to wait and points out that while what they're doing is fun and all, Beetle should perhaps consider what kind of shape he wants to be in for his holiday.

 Everyone Calls Him Barkeep: Sarge, Cookie (the Camp Cook), the Captain, the Major, and the General.
-All of them except Cookie (whose may-or-may-not be a nickname) have been given full proper names,note Sergeant Orville P. Snorkel, Cookie Jowls, Captain Sam Scabbard, Major Greenbrass, General Amos T. Halftrack but these are only used on formal occasions.
+All of them except Cookie (whose may be a nickname or not) have been given full proper names,note Sergeant Orville P. Snorkel, Cookie Jowls, Captain Sam Scabbard, Major Greenbrass, General Amos T. Halftrack but these are only used on formal occasions.

 Eye-Obscuring Hat: Beetle always wears his GI cap or helmet so that his eyes are unseen (or anything, including a pillow, that will keep his eyes an Unreveal).
 In his college days, Beetle wore a cambered porkpie hat this way as well.
 His eyes have only been seen once.